Passing offline conversions

 Date and time of the conversion in Unix Time Stamp format.

 Please note that the DateTime can only be in the past.
-An error occurs if the file is uploaded before the DateTime value has passed.
+An error occurs if the file is loaded before the DateTime value has been reached.

 Optional